ptv-logistics/xserverjs/README.md

 * Clone the repository or download the zip file
 * Add your xserver-internet token at token.js
 * To use samples with your on-premise xServer, replace the urls in the corresponding index.html file for your xServer url.
 * **Note:** Some samples need to access local files via ajax.
-If you wand to load your own data, they have to be hosted inside a web server.
+If you want to load your own data, they have to be hosted inside a web server.

 ## Direct Links to the Documentation
 * Templates